Plane Hamiltonian Cycles in Convex Drawings: Stars and cycles

+\begin{theorem} If a simple drawing $\calD$ of $K_n$ contains a vertex $v_\star$ and a plane Hamiltonian cycle that does not cross any edge incident to $v_\star$, then there exists an empty $k$-cycle in $\calD$ for every integer $3 \leq k \leq n$. \end{theorem}

-\begin{proof} For a fixed star vertex $v_\star$, the Hamiltonian cycle constructed in \cref{theorem:convex_HC} consists of two star edges incident to~$v_\star$ and a plane Hamiltonian path $P$ on the remaining vertices $1, \ldots, n-1$.
+\begin{proof} The plane Hamiltonian cycle consists of two star edges incident to~$v_\star$ and a plane Hamiltonian path $P$ on the remaining vertices $1, \ldots, n-1$.
 The crucial property is that $P$ does not cross any star edge.
-The plane path $P$ starts at a specific vertex $v \in \{1, \ldots, n-1\}$ which is determined by the choice of the star vertex, and for every $1 \le k \le n-1$, the indices of the first $k$ vertices of $P$ determine an integer interval $\{i,i+1,\ldots,j-1,j\}$.
+The plane path $P$ starts at some vertex $v \in \{1, \ldots, n-1\}$.
+Similar to \Cref{obs:HCplane}, since $P$ visits all vertices $1, \ldots, n-1$ and does not cross itself, for every $1 \le k \le n-1$, the indices of the first $k$ vertices of $P$ determine an integer interval $\{i,i+1,\ldots,j-1,j\}$.
 Hence the next vertex $v'$ of $P$ is either $i-1$ or $j+1$.
-Inductively it follows that closing the path after visiting $k$ vertices with the two star edges $\{v,v_\star\}$ and $\{v',v_\star\}$ gives the desired empty $k$-cycle. \end{proof}
+Inductively it follows that closing the path after visiting $k-1$ vertices with the two star edges $\{v,v_\star\}$ and $\{v',v_\star\}$ gives the desired empty $k$-cycle. \end{proof}